 NOTE: Combining can be by duplex filters or any other network.
 The amplifiers can either be in RX or TX branch or in both.
 Either one of these amplifiers could be a passive network.

-In test according to subclauses 6.2 and 7.2 highest applicable attenuation value is applied.
+In test according to clauses 6.2 and 7.2 highest applicable attenuation value is applied.

 4.10.6 BS with integrated Iuant BS modem